sadeli413/Pasta_Bot/README.txt

 	USAGE: .help

 TRIGGERS
-	DESCRIPTION: DM a list of all copypasta trigger words
+	DESCRIPTION: DM a message containing all copypasta trigger words
 	USAGE: .triggers

 OWO
-	DESCRIPTION: Without arguments, I will owoify the last non-command message in the channel.
-Mention users as arguments to owoify their last message.
+	DESCRIPTION: Without arguments, I will owoify the last non Pasta_Bot-command in the channel.
+Mention one or more users as arguments to owoify their last message.
 	USAGE: .owo [@user_mention @user_mention...]

 UWU